 Your Welcome Guide will contain your username (student number) and password.
 You will be able to use these to login to your new Queen’s email address.
 Please check on a regular basis as the University and your academic department will use this to send you crucial information that you need to know before arriving.

-Although teaching begins on 23 September you should ensure that you are available during the preceding week as this is when Welcome Week takes place.
-Welcome Week starts on Monday 16 September 2098 and is a compulsory part of your timetable and all student are required to attend, so please ensure that you are available for Welcome Week.
+Welcome Week starts on Monday 16 September 2019 and is a compulsory part of your timetable and all students are required to attend, so please ensure that you are available for Welcome Week.

 There are three elements to the Queen's Welcome and Induction Programme:

 Welcome and Induction Week (16 - 20 September) is a compulsory part of your timetable and all students are required to attend, so please ensure that you are available.
 During this week, some Schools will start their lecture programmes or run courses, which it is essential for students to undertake.

 Your School (which is the name the University gives to your academic department) is responsible for your degree programme.
 Each School organises an induction programme (which includes teaching) with activities to help you get to know other students on your course, introduce you to staff from your School, and learn more about your course and the facilities of the University.
 As part of your School induction programme, you may meet your personal tutor (adviser) and other academic members of staff who will assist you with module selection.
 Details of the programme and appointments with academic staff will be sent to your Queen’s email address (details about how to access your Queen’s email account will be included in your Welcome Guide – as mentioned above).